By GREGORY N. HEIRES

 Women comprise more than half of DC 37’s membership.
 And one of our union’s highest priorities is to support the ascent of women within the ranks of leadership and activism.

-Toward that end, a contingent of DC 37 women attended a week-long boot camp, hosted and coordinated by the City College of New York School of Labor and Urban Studies, at Hofstra University, , where they honed their union-building skills.
+Toward that end, a contingent of DC 37 women attended a week-long boot camp, hosted and coordinated by the City University of New York School of Labor and Urban Studies, at Hofstra University, , where they honed their union-building skills.

 “It really motivated me to continue encouraging as many people as possible to get involved in the labor movement,” said Dept. of Education Employees Local 372 member Trina Prior.